Time-Coder/glass/README.md

 There are a lot of things to do in next version (0.0.2):

 * Anti-aliasing for defered rendering/lighting.
-* Soft shadow edge: improved ESM and PCSS
+* Soft shadow edge: ESSM and PCSS
 * <del>Eliminate the shake of directional light shadow.</del>
 * Eliminate the stripe of point/spot light shadow.
 * <del>Eliminate the sudden change of shadow on the junction of 2 CMS levels.</del>